rohitkumarrai7/scrapper-setup/README.md

    - Include Comments
    - Include Skills
    - Include Contact Info
-4. Click "Scrape Full Profile".
-The status will update.
+4. Click "Scrape Profile".
+The status will display progress.
-5. When complete, click "Download PDF" to save the formatted profile.
+5. When complete, the result is auto-saved to the in-memory cache.
-6. You can click "View Last Data" to reload and export the previously scraped result.
+6. Click "View Last" to fetch from cache and log the JSON to the console.
+   - You can also run `getLastScrape()` in the popup DevTools console to print the cached data.

-## Notes on Scraping
+## Notes on Scraping Stability

-- Skills Modal:
-  - The content script looks for buttons like "Show all skills".
-  - It clicks the button, waits for the modal, scrolls to load all entries, collects them, and closes the modal.
-- Comments (Last 7 days):
-  - The content script fetches the `…/recent-activity/comments/` page HTML and parses it for comments.
-  - It attempts to capture comment text, timestamps (relative or absolute) and the source post link, and keeps only those within the last 7 days.
-  - If LinkedIn changes its markup, selectors may need updates.
+- Steps are guarded with per-step timeouts and progress updates.
+- Selectors focus on resilient patterns and safe fallbacks.
+- Heavy sections (Skills, Contact, Comments) have fetch/SPA/modal fallbacks with timeouts.

 ## Permissions

 - `activeTab`, `tabs` — to read the active tab URL and message the page
 - `scripting` — MV3 requirement for script interactions
-- `storage` — to persist last scraped data
+- `storage` — to cache the last scraped data
-- `host_permissions` — `https://www.linkedin.com/*` so the content script can run and fetch the comments page
+- `host_permissions` — `https://www.linkedin.com/*` so the content script can run and fetch deep pages

 ## Troubleshooting

 - Not on a LinkedIn profile:
-  - The popup will show an error if you try to scrape from a non-LinkedIn page.
+  - You’ll see an error if you try to scrape from a non-profile page.
-- Missing jsPDF:
-  - Ensure `libs/jspdf.umd.min.js` exists; the popup loads it to generate PDFs.
-No CDN is used.
 - Empty sections:
-  - Some profiles hide sections or require scrolling or connection privileges; results may vary.
+  - Some profiles hide sections or require scrolling/connection privileges; results may vary.
 - Comments older than 7 days:
   - We filter by parsed timestamps.
 If timestamps are ambiguous, some items might be omitted.

-## Packaging Tips
+## Changelog (Refactor)

-Before zipping and publishing, remove non-extension files/folders:
-- `server.js`
-- `scraper.js`
-- `models/`
-- `database.sqlite`
-- `node_modules/`

-These are not necessary for the extension and may be rejected or increase package size.
+- Removed jsPDF and all PDF download features
+- Added session cache helpers and DevTools `getLastScrape()`
+- Simplified popup UI to a cache-first workflow
+- Added profile image URL to scraped basics

 ## License